sym-z/arm-to-the-teeth/docs/DESIGN.md

   - Forces you to eat your arms
   - Pushes player to combat
 - Both the player and enemy need a chance to miss.
+- Enemies could teleport to random empty cells by merging with the dungeon of flesh
+- I am kinda liking the dungeon of flesh idea